 The Dennis family business was based on sheep from the very outset.
 By 1840, Australia’s reputation as a good place to grow wool had started, and Merinos were the sheep of choice.
 However, the much wetter climate of the Otway Ranges didn’t suit the Merino and Dennis family decided to fix the poor quality wool they are getting by developing a new breed of sheep that could withstand the local environment.
 By 1880 they had perfected it and named it Polwarth, after the County it was from.
 This was Australia’s first sheep, bred to suit it’s environment and is now found in similar climates around the world.
 Today the members of the first, original flock still grow at Tarndwarncoort, and their wool is treasured by crafters all over.
 A Farmgate Woolshop sells processed yarns and tops made from wool off the very sheep on the farm.

-Call Tom or Megan on (03) 5233 6241 or email firstname.lastname@example.org.
+Call Tom on (03) 5233 6241 or email firstname.lastname@example.org.
 A $100 deposit is required for all bookings.
 The balance is payable on the day of the visit by cheque or cash.
 Cheques should be made to “Homestead Australia P/L”.

 How many in a group?

 Minimum of 20 guests.

 Soak up the 1860s atmosphere in the Apple Store, or find a nook in the Courtyard to enjoy some country style hospitality.